MicrosoftDocs/memdocs/windows-365/enterprise/restore-overview.md

 ### On-demand manual restore point

-Manual restore points let administrators [create a restore point](create-manual-restore-point.md) whenever they want, for both a single a Cloud PC and groups of Cloud PCs (using bulk actions).
+Manual restore points let administrators [create a restore point](create-manual-restore-point.md) whenever they want, for both a single Cloud PC and groups of Cloud PCs (using bulk actions).
 Manual restore points are  in [public preview](../public-preview.md).

 Among other uses, on-demand manual restore points are useful:

 - For creating a backup before taking management actions.
-- During employee off-boarding in conjunction with sharing a restore point.
+- During employee off-boarding with sharing a restore point.

 Only administrators can create a manual restore point, and each Cloud PC can have only one manual restore point at a time.